 Logs are essential for tracking the activity of a component.
 This will help to understand the current behavior or history of the OpenEBS component.
-Director has a centralized logging system where users cluster data is stored in Director central Elasticsearch cluster.
+Kubera has a centralized logging system where users cluster data is stored in Kubera central Elasticsearch cluster.
 Centralized Log Management (CLM) is a type of logging solution system that consolidates all of your log data and pushes it to one central, accessible, and easy-to-use interface.
-Director stores the logs of the last 7 days by default as a feature of Lubera Basic.
+Kubera stores the logs of the last 7 days by default as a feature of Kubera Basic.
 Retention period can be upgraded based on Kubera plans.
 Click here to know more.
-Director collects the logs of the following components:
+Kubera collects the logs of the following components:

 - maya-system namespace components.